Anthony Brindisi

 Anthony Joseph Brindisi (born November 22, 1978) is an American lawyer and politician from the state of New York.
-A Democrat, Brindisi served as the U.S. representative from New York's 22nd congressional district from 2019 to 2021.
-He represented New York's 119th Assembly District from 2011 to 2018.
+He serves as a United States district judge on the United States District Court for the Northern District of New York.
+Brindisi served as the U.S. representative from New York's 22nd congressional district from 2019 to 2021.
+He represented New York's 119th Assembly District from 2011 to 2019.

 Before his election to the New York State Assembly, Brindisi served on the Utica School Board and practiced as an attorney.
 He was first elected to the New York State Assembly in a September 2011 special election.
 Brindisi narrowly defeated Republican U.S. Representative Claudia Tenney in the 2018 election in New York's 22nd congressional district.
 Tenney challenged Brindisi in 2020.
 Initially, the 2020 election was too close to call, and its results were challenged in court.
 On February 5, 2021, a state trial court judge declared Tenney the winner.
+After leaving Congress, Brindisi unsuccessfully sought election to the New York Supreme Court.
+He was later appointed to the New York Court of Claims by Governor Kathy Hochul in 2022 and to the United States District Court for the Northern District of New York by President Joe Biden in 2024.

 Early life and education

-Brindisi was born in 1978 in Utica, New York, to Louis and Jacqueline Brindisi.
+Brindisi was born on November 22, 1978, in New Hartford, New York, to Louis and Jacqueline Brindisi.
 He has five siblings.
 His great grandparents were from Mardin (present-day Turkey) and fled to Aleppo, Syria during the Armenian genocide.
 His mother died of cancer when he was four years old, on the same day that a murder took place at Louis's law firm.
 Louis gave up the practice of criminal defense law after the murder.

-Brindisi graduated from Notre Dame Junior Senior High School and attended Mohawk Valley Community College before graduating from Siena College in 2000.
+Brindisi graduated from Notre Dame Junior Senior High School in Utica, New York, and attended Herkimer County Community College and Mohawk Valley Community College before graduating from Siena College in 2000.
 He has said that the 2000 United States presidential election inspired him to become a lawyer.
-Like his father, he attended Albany Law School of Union University, New York and received his J.D. degree in 2004.
+He attended Thomas M. Cooley Law School for a year, then attended Albany Law School of Union University, New York like his father.
+He received his J.D. degree in 2004.
 He joined the law firm his father founded and later won a seat on the Utica School Board.